 • The formation of the fruit from the flower occurs 6 to 8 months following flowering for the Arabica variety and 9 to 11 months for the Robusta variety.

-• The coffee cherries, also know as "drupes" are green in colour at first and when the fruits mature they become an orangey-red colour (or yellow for the Yellow Bourbon fruit).
+• The coffee cherries, also know as drupes, are green in colour at first and when the fruits mature they become an orangey-red colour (or yellow for the Yellow Bourbon variety).

-Each cherry contains two beans that make up the green coffee.
-Find out more
+Each cherry contains two beans that will become green coffee.

-• The cherry is made up of two grains or beans side-by-side, surrounded by a mucilage, which is itself coated in a red, fleshy pulp.
-These layers are removed to reveal the green coffee: the raw material of coffee
+• The cherry is made up of two grains or beans lying side-by-side, surrounded by a mucilage, which is itself coated in a red, fleshy pulp.
+These layers are removed to reveal the green coffee: the raw material of coffee.

 The nutritive soil

-The coffee is grown in the soils of the tropical belt, between the Tropic of Cancer and the Tropic of Capricorn.
-Find out more
+• The coffee is grown in the soils of the tropical belt, between the Tropic of Cancer and the Tropic of Capricorn.

-• Coffee can only be grown in tropical regions as it requires a lot of heat and abundant rain.
+• Coffee can only be grown in tropical regions as it requires warm temperatures and abundant rain.

-• It is the sun that nurtures the coffee and gives it its unique character.
+• The sun nurtures the coffee and gives it its unique character.

-• Nespresso takes particular care in selecting the producing countries that supply the coffee used in its blends: Brazil, Colombia, Costa Rica, Guatemala, Togo, Kenya and Ethiopia.
+• Nespresso takes particular care in selecting the countries that supply the coffee used in its blends: Brazil, Colombia, Costa Rica, Guatemala, Kenya, India and Ethiopia.

 • Year after year, our Coffee Experts discover exceptional origins, which we use to make up our Special Club and Limited Edition varieties.